dojo/framework/src/widget-core/README.md

 ### Handling Focus

-Handling focus is an important aspect in any application and can often be tricky to do correctly.
-To help with this issue @dojo/widget-core provides a primitive mechanism built into the VDOM system that enables users to focus a virtual dom node once it has been appended to the DOM.
+Handling focus is an important aspect in any application and can be tricky to do correctly.
+To help with this issue, `@dojo/widget-core` provides a primitive mechanism built into the Virtual DOM system that enables users to focus a Virtual DOM node once it has been appended to the DOM.
 This uses a special property called `focus` on the `VNodeProperties` interface that can be passed when using `v()`.
 The `focus` property is either a `boolean` or a function that returns a `boolean`.

-When passing a function, focus will called when `true` is returned without comparing the value of the previous result.
-However when passing a `boolean` focus will only be applied if the property is `true` and the previous property value was not.
+When passing a function, focus will be called when `true` is returned without comparing the value of the previous result.
+However, when passing a `boolean`, focus will only be applied if the property is `true` and the previous property value was not.

 ```ts